 Not Plum Cake Or Eggnog, These Are 7 Traditional Christmas Desserts From India

 Christmas is just around the corner.
 And while you’ve already started stocking up on boxes of plum cakes, gingerbread men and eggnog, it’s time you sink your teeth into traditional Christmas desserts from India.
-So, if you’re not sure where the list for amazing Indian Christmas desserts start from, then let’s help you don the Santa Claus cap and get the Christmas feeling going!
+So, if you’re not sure where the list for amazing Indian Christmas desserts start, then let’s help you don the Santa Claus har and get the Christmas feeling going!
 Here are 7 traditional Christmas desserts from India, that are crispy, sugary and all things sweet.

 1. Nevreo